inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - For **AAA**, text and images of text have a contrast ratio of at least 7:1.
 Large text, 24px or 18.66px bold, has a contrast ratio of at least 4.5:1.

-8. Is site still usable when zoomed in?
+7. Is site still usable when zoomed in?

-    - Make sure every feature can be used when text size is increased by 200%
+    - Make sure every feature can be used when text size is increased to 200%

-7. Is all text of a legible size?
+8. Is all text of a legible size?

     - Make sure body text is no smaller than default (user agent) size — usually 16px.